 For example, you might add the following static text and shortcode to the email’s subject:

 You can use a similar mix of shortcodes and plain text in the email body.

 When you are happy with how the email is set up, go ahead and click on ‘Publish’.

 Now, PublishPress Planner will send an email notification every time a post is ready for review.

 How to Make Sure Your Emails Get Delivered

 Now that you have set up email notifications, you will want to make sure they arrive safely in the editing team’s inbox and not in the spam folder.
 Unfortunately, many people have an issue with WordPress not sending emails.

 That might be because your WordPress hosting server isn’t properly configured to use the PHP

+We hope this article helped you learn how to set up email notifications for posts pending review in WordPress.
 You might also want to learn how to create a free business email address or see our comparison of the best payroll software for small business.